 In the meantime, diagnosis relies on reports of the child’s behaviour from two different environments, typically school (from teachers) and home (from parents).
 If your child seems to struggle at school but seems fine at home, it’s not ADHD, and vice versa.
 Diagnosis of ADHD is based on a list of 18 possible symptoms, all of which exist on a spectrum, and all of which could apply to any child at some point in time.
+The 18 symptoms are divided into two clusters with nine symptoms in each cluster (‘inattentive’ and ‘hyperactivity/impulsivity’ cluster).
 A formal diagnosis of ADHD comes down to a question of degree.
-To be diagnosed, a child has to have most of the symptoms most of the time, and they have to intrude significantly into day-to-day life.
+To be diagnosed, a child has to have most of the symptoms from both clusters (combined inattentive and hyperactivity/impulsivity) or one of the clusters (predominantly inattentive or predominantly hyperactive) most of the time, and they have to intrude significantly into day-to-day life.

 Studies that have looked at the way ADHD is assessed by clinicians have found that a large majority of practicing clinicians did not regularly follow assessment procedures that are in line with best practice guidelines.
 One of these guidelines is to use multiple methods to diagnose but only 15% of clinicians reported doing this.